CIS 5603. Artificial Intelligence

 Deep neural networks have been widely used in NLP, often by treating a NLP problem as learning an end-to-end mapping between linguistic materials.
 Representative techniques: Large-Language Models (LLMs) are neural networks that are (pre-)trained with a huge amount of language materials, and can be used for various NLP tasks.
 The basic function of an LLM is to predict the next token in the input stream, though in the process it has also acquired syntactic, semantic, and ontological knowledge embedded in the training materials.

-An alternative approach under development which is neither purely rule-based nor purely statistical: NLP by Reasoning/Learning and Understanding as Conceptualizing.
+Though the NLP techniques have achieved remarkable progress in solving various language-related problems, there are been many related debates: Issues on language and intelligence: An alternative approach under development which is neither purely rule-based nor purely statistical: NLP by Reasoning/Learning and Understanding as Conceptualizing.

 Readings